daniel-he-emory/AICamp/prompt_for_gemini.md

-GrocerGenie: 5-Hour AI MCP Hackathon Plan
-The goal is to build a functional Minimum Viable Product (MVP) that demonstrates the core agentic loop: taking a user's meal preference, checking a simulated pantry, generating a shopping list, and using the Kroger MCP Server to add those items to a real shopping cart.

-1. The Core Concept (Hackathon MVP)
+Claude Prompt: GrocerGenie AI Shopping Assistant
+You are an expert AI software developer specializing in rapid prototyping with Python and Streamlit.
+Your task is to build a functional MVP for a 5-hour hackathon project called "GrocerGenie".

+The goal is to create a single, self-contained Python script that accomplishes the entire user flow.
+The script will use hardcoded data for recipes and pantry inventory to simulate the core logic, and it will interact with a locally running "Kroger MCP Server" to handle grocery-specific tasks.

+Project Overview
-A user specifies a meal they want to cook.
-The app checks a hardcoded list of ingredients for that meal against a hardcoded pantry list.
-It generates a shopping list of what's missing and then uses the Kroger MCP agent to find those items and add them to the user's cart.
+GrocerGenie is an AI assistant that helps with meal planning and shopping.
+For this MVP, the user will select a meal they want to cook.
+The application will determine which ingredients are missing from their pantry, find those ingredients at Kroger using an agentic tool, and automatically add them to the user's shopping cart.

-Key to Winning: Don't try to build the full "learning" agent.
-Focus entirely on a single, successful end-to-end demonstration.
-The "wow" factor comes from seeing a meal plan turn into a populated Kroger cart automatically.

-2. Recommended Tech Stack (Speed is Everything) Primary Tool: Kroger MCP Server.
-This is the star of the show.
-Your project's success is directly tied to using its tools.
-The GitHub repository CupOfOwls/kroger-mcp is your primary resource.

-Agent Logic / Backend: Python.
-It's the lingua franca of AI and what you'll use to script the interactions with the MCP server.

-User Interface (UI): Streamlit.
-Do not attempt to build a traditional web frontend with HTML/JS/Flask.
-Streamlit allows you to create a simple, effective UI with just a few lines of Python.
-It's the fastest way to build a demoable interface for a data-driven script.

-Data Storage (Pantry & Recipes): Hardcoded Python Dictionaries.
-Do not use .json files or a database.
-For a 5-hour hackathon, defining your data directly in your Python script (pantry = {...}, recipes = {...}) is the fastest and most reliable method.

-3. The 5-Hour Development Roadmap
-This aggressive schedule prioritizes the biggest risks first.

-Hour 1: Setup & Authentication (The Foundation)
-Goal: Get the Kroger MCP Server running locally and successfully authenticate.
-This is the most critical and potentially time-consuming step.

-Tasks:

-Register on Kroger Developer Portal: Immediately create an account and register an application.
-You need your CLIENT_ID and CLIENT_SECRET.

-Clone & Configure: Clone the CupOfOwls/kroger-mcp repository.
-Create a .env file and populate it with your Kroger API credentials.

-Run the Server: Follow the README instructions to install dependencies (uv is recommended) and launch the server.

-Authenticate: The first time you try to use a tool that requires user data (like finding stores), the server will prompt you to authenticate via a web browser.
-Complete this flow.
-You cannot proceed without this.

-Test a Tool: Use a simple command-line tool like curl or a simple Python script to call a basic tool from your running MCP server, like search_locations.
-If you get a valid response, you are ready for the next step.

-Hour 2: The Core Logic (Pantry & Planner)
+Core Requirements & Assumptions
-Goal: Write the "brain" of your app in a single Python script.
-This part does not involve the MCP server yet.

-Tasks (main.py):
+Single File Output: Your entire output must be a single Python script named app.py.

+Dependencies: The script will require streamlit and requests.
+You must include the necessary import statements.

+Kroger MCP Server: You must assume a server is already running locally at http://127.0.0.1:8000.
+Your Python script will act as a client, making HTTP POST requests to this server to use its tools.

+Authentication: Assume the user has already authenticated with Kroger through the MCP server's browser flow.
+Your script does not need to handle the authentication process itself.

+Component Development Plan
+Please generate the code for app.py by implementing the following components in order.

+Component 1: Hardcoded Data Structures
-Hardcode the Pantry: At the top of your script, define your simulated pantry.
+At the top of the app.py script, define the following Python dictionaries to act as our simulated database.

+Simulated Pantry: Represents the user's current inventory.
+1 means the item is in stock, 0 means it is not.

 Python

-pantry = {
+PANTRY_INVENTORY = {
+    "salt": 1,
+    "pepper": 1,
-    "salt": 1, "pepper": 1, "olive oil": 1,
+    "olive oil": 1,
+    "onion": 0,
+    "garlic": 0,
-    "onion": 0, "garlic": 0, "chicken breast": 0
+    "chicken breast": 0,
+    "pasta": 0,
+    "canned tomatoes": 1,
+    "lemon": 0
 }
-Hardcode Recipes: Define a few simple recipes.
-The ingredients should be simple, lowercase strings.
+Recipe Book: A dictionary of available meal plans.
+Ingredients should be lowercase to match the pantry keys.

 Python

-recipes = {
+RECIPES = {
-    "lemon chicken": {
+    "lemon_chicken": {
-        "name": "Lemon Herb Chicken",
+        "display_name": "Lemon Herb Chicken",
-        "ingredients": ["chicken breast", "olive oil", "garlic", "lemon"] },
+        "ingredients": ["chicken breast", "olive oil", "garlic", "lemon", "salt", "pepper"] },
-    "simple pasta": {
+    "simple_pasta": {
-        "name": "Garlic Tomato Pasta",
+        "display_name": "Garlic Tomato Pasta",
-        "ingredients": ["pasta", "canned tomatoes", "garlic", "onion"]
+        "ingredients": ["pasta", "canned tomatoes", "garlic", "onion", "olive oil"] }
 }
-}
-Write the Comparison Logic: Create a Python function generate_shopping_list(meal_choice) that takes a key (e.g., "lemon chicken"), finds the recipe, and compares its ingredients to the pantry.
-It should return a list of missing items.

-Example: generate_shopping_list("lemon chicken") should return ['chicken breast', 'garlic', 'lemon'].

-Hour 3: The Agentic Workflow (Connecting to Kroger)
-Goal: Connect your core logic to the Kroger MCP server to find products.

-Tasks (Continue in main.py):

-Integrate requests: Use Python's requests library to make calls to your locally running MCP server (e.g., http://127.0.0.1:8000/tools/search_products).

-Set Preferred Location: Your first agentic action must be to set a store.
-Hardcode a zip code and call the set_preferred_location tool.

-Build the find_products function: Create a function that takes your generated shopping list.
-For each item in the list:

-It should call the search_products tool via an HTTP request.

-It should parse the JSON response and grab the productId and name of the first result for simplicity.

-It should return a list of dictionaries, where each contains the productId and a quantity (default to 1).

-Hour 4: Closing the Loop (Add to Cart)
-Goal: Complete the end-to-end flow by adding the found products to the user's cart.

-Tasks (Finalize main.py):

-Call bulk_add_to_cart: Take the list of product dictionaries from the previous step.

-Make one final HTTP request to the bulk_add_to_cart tool on your MCP server, passing the list of products as the payload.

-Add print statements to log the progress: "Generating shopping list...", "Found product: [Name]", "Adding items to cart...", "Successfully added items to your Kroger cart!"

-Hour 5: UI & Demo Prep
-Goal: Wrap your script in a simple Streamlit UI and prepare your presentation.

-Tasks:

-Install Streamlit: pip install streamlit

-Convert main.py to a Streamlit App:

-Add import streamlit as st.

-Use st.title() for your app's name.

-Use st.selectbox() or st.text_input() to get the user's meal choice.

-Wrap your main logic inside a if st.button('Generate Plan & Add to Cart'): block.

-Use st.write() and st.spinner() to display the progress messages you wrote in the previous step.

-Display the final shopping list to the user with st.success().

-Run the App: streamlit run main.py.

-Prepare Demo Script: Rehearse a 2-minute walkthrough.
-Emphasize how the agent uses the MCP tools (search_products, bulk_add_to_cart) to bridge the gap between a high-level plan ("I want chicken") and a real-world action (items in a cart).

-Final Advice for the Hackathon
-Work in Parallel: Have one person focus on getting the Kroger MCP Server set up and authenticated (Hour 1) while another person writes the core pantry/recipe logic in Python (Hour 2).

-Read the MCP README: The CupOfOwls/kroger-mcp GitHub repository README is your most important document.
-It details the available tools and how to use them.
-It even has built-in prompts and workflows you can leverage.

-Don't Overcomplicate: A single, working end-to-end demo is infinitely better than a complex, half-finished one.
-Hardcode everything you can (pantry, recipes, location) to save time and reduce points of failure.
-Good luck!
+Component 2: Core Logic Function
+Create a Python function that determines the necessary shopping list.

+Function Signature: generate_shopping_list(meal_key: str) -> list[str]

+Functionality:

+It accepts a meal_key (e.g., "lemon_chicken").

+It retrieves the list of ingredients from the RECIPES dictionary.

+It iterates through the ingredients and checks if they are in stock in the PANTRY_INVENTORY dictionary (i.e., the value is greater than 0).

+It returns a list containing only the names of the missing ingredients.

+Component 3: Agentic Tool Interaction Functions
+Create Python functions that make requests calls to the Kroger MCP Server endpoints.
+These functions will orchestrate the agentic workflow.

+Function 1: Find Products

+Signature: find_kroger_products(shopping_list: list[str]) -> list[dict]

+Functionality:

+It accepts the shopping_list of missing ingredients.

+It iterates through each item_name in the list.

+For each item, it makes a POST request to http://127.0.0.1:8000/tools/search_products.

+The JSON payload for the request must be: {"term": item_name}.

+From the response, it extracts the productId of the first product in the results.

+It builds a list of dictionaries, where each dictionary has two keys: productId and quantity (hardcode quantity to 1).

+It returns the final list of product dictionaries.
+Handle potential errors if a product is not found.

+Function 2: Add to Cart

+Signature: add_items_to_kroger_cart(product_list: list[dict]) -> bool

+Functionality:

+It accepts the product_list generated by the find_kroger_products function.

+It makes a single POST request to http://127.0.0.1:8000/tools/bulk_add_to_cart.

+The JSON payload for the request must be: {"items": product_list}.

+It should return True if the request was successful and False otherwise.

+Component 4: Streamlit User Interface
+Using the Streamlit library, build the user-facing part of the application.
+This should be the main executable part of the script.

+Set Page Title: Use st.title('GrocerGenie: AI Shopping Assistant').

+Meal Selection: Create a dropdown menu for the user to select a meal.
+The options should be the display names from the RECIPES dictionary.

+Python

+# Example:
+recipe_options = {key: details["display_name"] for key, details in RECIPES.items()}
+selected_meal_key = st.selectbox(
+    "What would you like to cook this week?", options=list(recipe_options.keys()),
+    format_func=lambda key: recipe_options[key]
+)
+Action Button: Create a button with the label 'Generate Plan & Add to Cart'.

+Execution Flow: When the button is clicked, execute the entire workflow in sequence:

+Display a spinner with st.spinner(...).

+Call generate_shopping_list() with the user's selected meal.

+If the shopping list is empty, display a success message saying no items are needed.

+If the list is not empty, pass it to find_kroger_products().

+Pass the result of that to add_items_to_kroger_cart().

+Display a final success message using st.success() that lists the items added to the cart.

+If any step fails, display an error message using st.error().

+Please provide the complete, final code for app.py in a single Python code block.